Jacksoor/serviette/docs/scripting/services.rst

 These commands are those that the command issuer would have been able to take themselves.

-Please refer to the documentation for your :ref:`bridge <bridge>` to determine how to grant the correct permissions for these features.
+Please refer to the documentation for your :ref:`bridge <bridges>` to determine how to grant the correct permissions for these features.

 .. warning:: Please make sure you understand the security implications of granting Kobun administrative permissions!
 The developers of Kobun are not liable for any damages or losses incurred by enabling these features!